Ragnarok Odyssey: Ragnarok Odyssey Ace

 Ragnarok Odyssey Ace is an updated version of Ragnarok Odyssey developed for the PlayStation Vita and PlayStation 3.
 This new version of the game contains all the DLC from the original game, as well as new enemies, skills, dungeons HUD, gameplay balance adjustment and an extra episode after the ending.
 The first print copies of the game included various in-game bonus.
 It is also possible to import save data from the original game for use in Ragnarok Odyssey Ace.

 The PlayStation Vita version was released on August 29, 2013 in Japan.
 Composer Nobuo Uematsu contributed one new song for Ragnarok Odyssey Ace.

 Reception

-Odyssey has received mixed reviews from critics.
-On Metacritic, the game has an average score of 66 out of 100.
-The most positive of reviews came from Destructoid Jim Sterling who gave the game a 9/10.
-Sterling praised the game's visuals, calling it the best looking Vita game to date, fast loading screens, customization, tight controls and subtle use of the touchscreen.
-Odyssey was given a 32/40 score in Famitsu.
+Raganrok Odyssey and Odyssey Ace received "mixed or average reviews" on all platforms according to the review aggregation website Metacritic.
+The most positive of reviews came from Destructoid's James Stephanie Sterling, who praised the former version's visuals, calling it the best looking Vita game to date, fast loading screens, customization, tight controls and subtle use of the touchscreen.
+Famitsu gave Odyssey a score of one nine, two eights, and one seven, and later gave the Vita version of Odyssey Ace two nines, one eight, and one nine.

+The Digital Fix gave Odyssey six out of ten, calling it "a perfect case of brilliant ideas that have been poorly executed."
+However, Digital Spy gave it two out of five, calling it "a polished offering with tight controls and nice graphics, but a little innovation would have gone a long way.
+In terms of both style and gameplay, this is little more than a generic RPG offering that fails to build on solid foundations."
+411Mania gave the PlayStation 3 version of Odyssey Ace six out of ten, calling it a "niche game and as such will not appeal to the mass market, but if you are feeling a need for a Monster Hunter clone in the interim between releases this game will most definitely scratch that itch.
+I can't say this is my type of game, but some of the new additions certainly enhanced the game and made for a more enjoyable experience."

-As of July 2012, Ragnarok Odyssey has sold over 100,000 copies in Japan.
-Ragnarok Odyssey Ace sold 31,622 physical retail copies within the first week of release in Japan.
+As of July 2012, Ragnarok Odyssey sold over 100,000 units in Japan.
+Ragnarok Odyssey Ace sold 31,622 physical retail units within the first week of release in Japan.